Skip to content

 # Returns a JsonNode (JArray) of objects

-# Returns a JsonNode (JObject) or JNull if not found
+# Returns a JsonNode (JObject).
+Use .isNull() to check if not found

 By default, get() returns all columns (SELECT *).
 You can specify which columns you want: